-St Paul's Community Primary School & Nursery is aware that Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers (and those employed or engaged to carry out teaching work) to report to the police where they discover that FGM appears to have been carried out on a girl under 18 years of age.
+The School is aware that Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers (and those employed or engaged to carry out teaching work) to report to the police where they discover that FGM appears to have been carried out on a girl under 18 years of age.
 Those failing to report such cases will face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils or students.
-Information on when and how to make a report can be found at: Mandatory reporting of female genital mutilation procedural information
+Information on when and how to make a report can be found at: Mandatory reporting of female genital mutilation procedural information not apply in relation to at risk or suspected cases.
+In these cases, teachers should follow usual safeguarding procedures reporting to DSL.

 Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
 Unless the teacher has a good reason not to, they should still consider and discuss any such case with the DSL and involve children's social care as appropriate.
-The duty does not apply in relation to at risk or suspected cases.
-In these cases, teachers should follow usual safeguarding procedures reporting to DSL.
+The duty does